 - The purchase was made within the previous 48 hours.

-- The items, in their bags, should be removed from your carry on and to be screened separately.
+- The items in their bags should be removed from your carry-on and screened separately.

 Liquids you cannot take in carry on

-There are a number of liquids that cannot be carried in hand luggage.
+Several liquids cannot be carried in hand luggage.
 Most of these are flammable or hazardous.

 - cooking fuel